Facing a potential recession and a prolonged higher-interest-rate environment, the

 Amid weaker market conditions and rising interest rates, demand for leveraged loans has declined.
 Ratings of debt by companies that obtained loans during the record-setting prime of 2021 are being placed on negative watch and even downgraded, with some edging into distressed territory.
+Questions linger regarding a recession and many say we may avoid one altogether.
 What does this mean for deal parties?

 Companies with negative-ratings outlooks are vulnerable to recessionary pressures, sustained inflation, and other macroeconomic blows from the economy.
 Loans become distressed when uncertainty emerges about a borrower’s ability to make its payments according to the terms of the credit agreement.